mbunyan/allotment-management/cases-and-stories/stories-tenant.md

 Surrender plot, giving notice of leaving

-Register complaint about neighbouring plot
+Register complaint about neighbouring plot(s)

-Respond to any notices received by me regarding compliance with letting agreement
+Respond to any notices received by tenant regarding non-compliance with letting agreement, see also [plot non-compliance](case-plot-non-compliance.md)